Dorothy Jeakins

+Biography

 Born in San Diego, California, she went to public school in Los Angeles from first grade through high school.
 When she was a senior at Fairfax High School, she was offered a scholarship to study at the Otis Art Institute (now known as Otis College of Art and Design).
 She also attended the Art Students League of Los Angeles, under Stanton Macdonald-Wright.
 She was later awarded an Honorary Doctorate from Otis College in 1987.

 Jeakins got her start working on WPA projects and as a Disney artist in the 1930s.
 Her fashion career began as a designer at I. Magnin's, where she was spotted by director Victor Fleming.
 Hired as a sketch artist for Joan of Arc (1948), Jeakins worked on the costumes along with Barbara Karinska and shared an Oscar with her in the color category.
 This was the first Oscar ever awarded for costumes, besides the black and white category.

 Jeakins was unusual in that she freelanced, never signing a long-term contract with any one studio.
 She worked steadily for the next thirty-nine years, winning another two Oscars, for Samson and Delilah (1949, shared with Edith Head and others), and The Night of the Iguana (1964), and another 12 nominations.
 She designed period costumes for The Ten Commandments (1956), The Music Man (1962), The Sound of Music (1965), Little Big Man (1970), The Way We Were (1973), Young Frankenstein (1974) and The Dead (1987).
 Her modern-dress excursions included Niagara (1953), Three Coins in the Fountain (1954), South Pacific (1958) and On Golden Pond (1981).